-Our analysis is closely related to the recent literature on routine-biased technological change (RBTC) and worker flows.
-Cortes and Gallipoli (2018), using data from the Current Population Survey (CPS) and the Dictionary of Occupational Titles (DOT), examine the importance of task distance between occupations (as in Gathmann and Schönberg 2010) for the corresponding worker flows in the US.
+Schönberg 2010) for the corresponding worker flows in the United States.
 They show that for most occupation pairs, task-specific costs account for up to 15 percent of the costs that arise when individuals move between occupations.
 Bachmann, Cim, and Green (2019) analyze the link between labor market transitions and job tasks for the German labor market.
-They find differences in the mobility patterns of workers belonging to different task groups, and that RTI plays an important role for worker mobility.
+They find differences in the mobility patterns of workers belonging to different task groups and that RTI plays an important role in worker mobility.

-Our results can be summarized as follows: First, workers with high routine task content in their occupation display a higher wage elasticity of labor supply to the firm than workers with a high non-routine cognitive task content in their occupation.
-This indicates that workers with high non-routine cognitive task content are subject to higher monopsony power by employers.
-A decomposition analysis of the components of this wage elasticity shows that this result mainly arises because workers with high non-routine cognitive task content are much less likely to separate to employment than routine workers.
+Our results can be summarized as follows.
+First, workers with high routine task content in their occupation display a higher wage elasticity of labor supply to the firm than workers with a high nonroutine cognitive task content in their occupation.
+This indicates that workers with high nonroutine cognitive task content are subject to higher monopsony power by employers.
+A decomposition analysis of the components of this wage elasticity shows that this result mainly arises because workers with high nonroutine cognitive task content are much less likely to separate to employment than routine workers.
 Second, the differences in monopsony power between workers performing jobs with low RTI and workers performing jobs with high RTI stay relatively constant over time, and we do not find pronounced long-run trends for any worker group.
 This can be seen as an indication that technological progress and the corresponding polarization of the labor market has not increased monopsony power over time.
-Third, we provide evidence on explanations for the higher monopsony power towards NRC workers: these workers dispose of more job-specific human capital, and they assign a higher importance to non-pecuniary benefits than workers performing jobs with higher routine or non-routine manual task content.
+Third, we provide evidence on explanations for the higher monopsony power towards NRC workers: these workers dispose of more job-specific human capital, and they assign a higher importance to nonpecuniary benefits than workers performing jobs with higher routine or nonroutine manual task content.
 Finally, we find that collective bargaining coverage matters for the overall degree of monopsony power of the labor market, but that collective bargaining coverage cannot explain differences between workers performing jobs with different tasks.

-Our paper therefore makes two important contributions to the literature.
-First, we provide evidence on the link between job tasks and monopsonistic competition, and especially to quantify the importance of job task intensities in this context.
+Our work therefore makes two important contributions to the literature.
+First, we provide evidence on the link between job tasks and monopsonistic competition, and we quantify the importance of job task intensities in this context.
 Furthermore, we investigate potential reasons for the differences in monopsony power that is faced by workers performing different job tasks.
-Second, we analyze the degree of monopsonistic competition over a long time period using timevarying measures of job task intensities.
+Second, we analyze the degree of monopsonistic competition over a long time period using time-varying measures of job task intensities.